 28. What is a cumulative response curve (CRV)?

 In order to convey the results of an analysis to the management, a ‘cumulative response curve’ is used, which is more intuitive than the ROC curve.
 A ROC curve is very difficult to understand for someone outside the field of data science.
 A CRV consists of the true positive rate or the percentage of positives correctly classified on the Y-axis and the percentage of the population targeted on the X-axis.
 It is important to note that the percentage of the population will be ranked by the model in descending order (either the probabilities or the expected values).
 If the model is good, then by targeting a top portion of the ranked list, all high percentages of positives will be captured.
-As with the ROC curve, there will be a diagonal line which represents random performance.
+As with the ROC curve, there will be a diagonal line that represents random performance.
 Let’s understand this random performance as an example.
 Assuming that 50% of the list is targeted, it is expected that it will capture 50% of the positives.
 This expectation is captured by the diagonal line, which is similar to the ROC curve.

 29. What are the lift curves?

 The lift is the improvement in model performance (increase in true positive rate) when compared to random performance.
-Random performance means if 50% of the instances is targeted, then it is expected that it will detect 50% of the positives.
+Random performance means if 50% of the instances are targeted, then it is expected that it will detect 50% of the positives.
 Lift is in comparison to the random performance of a model.
 If a model’s performance is better than its random performance, then its lift will be greater than 1.

-In a lift curve, lift is plotted on the Y-axis and the percentage of the population (sorted in descending order) on the X-axis.
+In a lift curve, the lift is plotted on the Y-axis and the percentage of the population (sorted in descending order) on the X-axis.
 At a given percentage of the target population, a model with a high lift is preferred.

 30. Which algorithm is better at handling outliers logistic regression or SVM?

 Logistic regression will find a linear boundary if it exists to accommodate the outliers.
 Logistic regression will shift the linear boundary in order to accommodate the outliers.
 SVM is insensitive to individual samples.
 There will not be a major shift in the linear boundary to accommodate an outlier.
 SVM comes with inbuilt complexity controls, which take care of overfitting.
-This is not true in case of logistic regression.
+This is not true in the case of logistic regression.

 31. How will you deal with the multiclass classification problem using logistic regression?